geotools/geotools/docs/user/tutorial/quickstart/eclipse.rst

 Eclipse is a popular integrated development environment most often used for all kinds of Java development.
-For this tutorial we are doing straight up Java programming using the smallest download available - if you already have an Eclipse download please go ahead and use it and switch to the “Java Perspective”.
+For this tutorial we are doing straight up Java programming using the smallest download available - if you already have an Eclipse download please go ahead and use it and switch to the "Java Perspective".

-1. Visit the Eclipse download page (http://www.eclipse.org/downloads/) and download “Eclipse IDE for Java developers”.
+1. Visit the Eclipse download page (http://www.eclipse.org/downloads/) and download "Eclipse IDE for Java developers".

    At the time of writing the latest release was:

-   * eclipse-java-helios-win32.zip
+   * eclipse-java-indigo-win32.zip

 2. Eclipse does not provide an installer; just a directory to unzip and run.
 3. To start out with create the folder C:\\java to keep all our java development in one spot.
-4. Unzip the downloaded eclipse-java-galileo-SR1-win32.zip file to your C:\\java directory – the
+4. Unzip the downloaded eclipse-java-indigo-win32.zip file to your C:\\java directory - the
    folder C:\\java\\eclipse will be created.
 5. Navigate to C:\\java\\eclipse and right-click on the eclipse.exe file and select Send To -> Desktop (create shortcut).